Yaty/workestrator/README.md

 #### farm.run(...args)

-Run the default exported function in your module with arguments.
+Run the default exported method in your module with arguments.
 Async.
+Returns what's returned by the default method.

 ```js
 try {